NearHuscarl/flutter_login/README.md

-signupButton | `String` | Signup button's label recoverPasswordButton | `String` | Recover password button's label recoverPasswordIntro | `String` | Intro in password recovery form recoverPasswordDescription | `String` | Description in password recovery form goBackButton | `String` | Go back button's label.
+signupButton | `String` | Signup button's label recoverPasswordButton | `String` | Recover password button's label recoverPasswordIntro | `String` | Intro in password recovery form recoverPasswordDescription | `String` | Description in password recovery form, shown when the onConfirmRecover callback is not provided recoverCodePasswordDescription | `String` | Description in password recovery form, shown when the onConfirmRecover callback is provided goBackButton | `String` | Go back button's label.
 Go back button is used to go back to to login/signup form from the recover password form confirmPasswordError | `String` | The error message to show when the confirm password not match with the original password recoverPasswordSuccess | `String` | The success message to show after submitting recover password